 There’s a good chance that affiliate links are scattered throughout this post.
 If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.

-Before you start mountain biking, you’ll need a few mountain bike essentials.
-The good news though, is you don’t need to spend a lot of money upfront to get started.
-A moisture-wicking t-shirt, some old sneakers, a helmet, and a bike are all you really need.
+Like any sport, mountain biking requires some special gear and equipment to get started.
+The good news though, is you don’t need to spend a ton of money upfront if you’re just getting into the sport.
+A moisture-wicking t-shirt, some old sneakers, a decent helmet, and a bike are all you really need.

-But if you know you’ll be spending a lot of time shredding singletrack and working on your skills, you might be looking for a more complete list of essential mountain bike gear.
-To help you out, below I’ve crafted a list of the must-have mountain bike gear items for newer riders.
+But if you know you’ll be spending a lot of time shredding singletrack and working on your skills, you might be looking for a more complete list of mountain bike gear to keep you safe and looking good out on the trails.

-Of course, you can always add on to this list (mountain bikers tend to have a never-ending catalog of gear they either need or want and the distinction between the two is often quite blurred…) but these are the essentials.
+Of course, you can always add on to this list (mountain bikers tend to have a never-ending list of gear they either need or want and the distinction between the two is often quite blurred…) but these are the essentials.

 If you’re just starting out, don’t worry too much about specific bike components.
-You can upgrade later after you’ve decided that mountain biking is awesome and the only sport you ever want to do.
-(Which is the only logical decision that you’ll come to).
+You can upgrade later after you’ve decided that mountain biking is awesome and the only sport you ever want to do (which is the only logical decision that you’ll come to).

 - Make sure you chose the right size bike.
 This is really important.
 An ill-fitting bike is probably the worst mistake you can make when buying your first mountain bike.
 There are tons of resources online to help you choose your right size, so do the research beforehand.

 - Opt for dual suspension (ie shocks in the front and in the rear) unless you’re really only going to be riding mellow, minimally technical trails.
 Dual suspension (aka full-suspension) will make your ride a lot smoother and allow you to ride a wider variety of trails as you progress in skills.